-Special optimization applies to SGI Altix systems to exploit multiple paths to memory, as follows:
+Special optimization applies to SGI UV systems to exploit multiple paths to memory, as follows:

-- By default, all pages are allocated with a "first touch" policy. - The initialization loop, if executed serially, will get pages from single node. - In the parallel loop, multiple processors will access that one memory.
+- · By default, all pages are allocated with a "first touch" policy. - The initialization loop, if executed serially, will get pages from single node. - In the parallel loop, multiple processors will access that one memory.

-So, perform initialization in parallel, such that each processor initializes data that it is likely to access later for calculation.
+Perform initialization in parallel, such that each processor initializes data that it is likely to access later for calculation.

-Figure 5-2 on page 43, shows how to code to get good data placement.
+Figure 5-1 on page 38, shows how to code to get good data placement.

-Figure 5-2 Coding to Get Good Data Placement
+Figure 5-1 Coding to Get Good Data Placement

-Placement facilities include cpusets, taskset(1), and dplace(1), all built upon CpuMemSets API:
+The data placement facilities include taskset(1), dplace(1), and cpusets.
+These tools are all built upon the CpuMemSets API.
+The taskset and dplace utilities enable you to avoid poor data locality caused by process or thread drift from CPU to CPU. taskset restricts execution to the listed set of CPUs (see the taskset -c --cpu-list option); however, processes are still free to move among listed CPUs.

-- cpusets Named subsets of system cpus/memories, used extensively in batch environments. - taskset and dplace Avoid poor data locality caused by process or thread drift from CPU to CPU. - taskset restricts execution to the listed set of CPUs (see the taskset -c -cpu-list option); however, processes are still free to move among listed CPUs. - dplace binds processes to specified CPUs in round-robin fashion; once pinned, they do not migrate.
-Use this for high performance and reproducibility of parallel codes.
+dplace binds processes to specified CPUs in round-robin fashion; once pinned, they do not migrate, so you can use this for high performance and reproducibility of parallel codes.
+Cpusets are named subsets of system cpus/memories and are used extensively in batch environments.
+For more information about cpusets, see the SGI Cpuset Software Guide.